adamshephard/ODYN_inference/README.md

 - `dysplasia_segmentation.py`: transformer inference script
 - `epithelium_segmentation.py`: hovernetplus inference script
 - `oed_diagnosis.py`: script to diagnose a slide as OED vs normal (using output from above script)
-- [IN PROGRESS]`feature_generation.py`: script to generate features for the final MLP model (using output from above script)
+- `feature_generation.py`: script to generate features for the final MLP model (using output from above script)
-- [IN PROGRESS]`oed_prognosis.py`: main inference script for geenrating the ODYN-score for predicting malignant transformation
+- `oed_prognosis.py`: main inference script for geenrating the ODYN-score for predicting malignant transformation
 - [IN PROGRESS]`heatmap_generation.py`: script to generate heatmaps (needs tidying up)